deanesmith/re2-test-cli/README.md

 # re2-test-cli
-Simple CLI to test RE2 expressions using the Node RE2 library
+An ultra-simple CLI to test RE2 expressions using the Node RE2 library.

 `
 npm install . -g